 A buzzer is sounded 20 minutes and 10 minutes before closing time.
 Readers should ensure that they have completed any printing, photocopying, or other Library business in order to leave promptly at closing time.
 No access to the Library (e.g. to gather possessions) is possible after Institute closing time.

 A security system is in operation at the exit from the Institute.
-When leaving the building, visitors must open books, folders and bags for inspection by a member of staff.
+When leaving the building, visitors may be required to open books, folders and bags for inspection by a member of staff.

 CCTV cameras are located around the Institute to provide extra security.